buidler-labs/hashgraph-venin-js/lib.docs/markdown/introduction.md

 ... you get the idea. **It's that simple!**

 ## Give it a spin
 If you want to quickly get your hands dirty, we prepared a [quick-start demo repo](https://github.com/buidler-labs/hsj-example) for you to play with.
-You'll first need to setup an `.env` file, but don't worry, there are a few mandatory entries and everything is explained in [configuration section](configuration.md) or in the `.env.sample` file.
+You'll first need to setup an `.env` file, but don't worry, there are a few mandatory entries and everything is explained in [configuration section](configuration.md).

+You can also start from [the `.env.sample` file](https://github.com/buidler-labs/hedera-strato-js/blob/main/.env.sample) which is meant to be a minimal-config template.
+This also means that not all the config options are directly available there so you might as well cross-reference them with the [online config values](configuration.md).

 Another option would be to just code in-browser using our [playground](playground.md).

 ## Features
-Strato already supports a lot of stuff:
+Strato already is packed with a lot of stuff:
-* [x] Compile a Solidity contract to obtain its Hedera accepted ABI directly from the library
+✔️ Compile a Solidity contract to obtain its Hedera accepted ABI directly from within the library (no external compiler required)
-* [x] Deploy a contract to the network
+✔️ Deploy a contract to the network
-* [x] Use intuitive API mechanics for interacting with a deployed, live contract
+✔️ Use a fluent API to interact with deployed, _live entities_ such as contracts
-* [x] Pubsub for contract emitted events
+✔️ Pubsub for contract emitted events
-* [x] Pubsub for transaction receipts
+✔️ Pubsub for transaction receipts
+✔️ Fine grained cost-control
+✔️ Browser bundle-able via a custom made Rollup plugin ([webpack pending](https://github.com/buidler-labs/hedera-strato-js/issues/26))
-* [x] Using Hedera File Storage as a place to store a generic JSON
+✔️ Using Hedera File Storage as a place to store generic files and JSONs
-* [x] Create token via the Hedera Token Service (HTS)
+✔️ Create token via the Hedera Token Service (HTS)
-* [x] Create a Hedera account
+✔️ Create a Hedera account
-* [x] Ready to be plugged into a web3 wallet (_when such will exist_)
+✔️ Ready to be plugged into a web3 wallet (aka [HIP-338](https://hips.hedera.com/hip/hip-338) [supported](./guides//wallet.md))
-* [x] End to end tested sourcing multiple contracts for the test-base from places such as [solidity-by-example](https://solidity-by-example.org/) and the [hedera-sdk-js repo](https://github.com/hashgraph/hedera-sdk-js/tree/main/examples)
+✔️ End to end tested, high coverage (targeting a minimum of 85%) sourcing multiple contracts for the test-base from places such as [solidity-by-example](https://solidity-by-example.org/) and the [hedera-sdk-js repo](https://github.com/hashgraph/hedera-sdk-js/tree/main/examples)

 #### ... with more planned for development:
-* [ ] Be able to _seamlessly_ run it in browser (even the contract compilation part if required)
-* [ ] Update/delete/_other_ token operations
-* [ ] Hedera Consensus Service support
+🔲 Better integration of _entities_ across the code-base
+🔲 Pubsub mechanics for Hedera's Consensus Service
-* [ ] Other account operations
+🔲 Other account operations
-* [ ] Better error reporting
+🔲 Better error reporting
-* [ ] Increase logging support
+🔲 Increase logging support
-* [ ] Better integration of _entities_ across the code-base
-* ... and more.
+...
+AND more.

 ## Contributions
 Do you think we missed anything?
-Want some feature urgented?
+Want some important feature prioritized?
 Do you have an idea of something that we might improve?
 Head over to [our issues page](https://github.com/buidler-labs/hedera-strato-js/issues) and let us know!
 We want Strato to be a community-lead initiative.
 This means that any opinion or critic is encouraged (and even welcomed)!

 Of course, if you're eager to write it yourself, that's also fine and dandy!
 Just fork us, add your changes and open a pull request.
 We'll take it from there ...

+Oh!
+And if you ever feel like talking to us, you can [reach us on discord](https://discord.gg/4mYCre869F).
+We're über friendly! 👨‍👩‍👧‍👦

 ## License
 This work has been published under the `MIT License`.